-Are you a type designer who wants to make an open source font?
+Are you a type designer with a work in progress that you’d like to complete for the open source community?
 Great, welcome, we’ve got some things to go over first.
 Did you read the FAQ?
 It’s important to have an understanding of what this platform is and isn’t before you go any further.
 And the FAQ doesn’t cover nitty gritty stuff for contributors, which is why this page exists.
 Participation is open to anyone but with some caveats.
-Let’s lay out the ground rules, shall we?
+Let’s lay out the ground rules:

-2) We need to see what you’ve done before.
-Eventually we might open this place up to first-time font makers, but to get rolling will require experienced designers.
-This isn’t a platform where you can get paid to learn how to do what has to be done, sorry.
+2) We need to see typefaces that you’ve made before.
+Eventually we might open this place up to first-time font makers, but to get rolling we require experienced type designers.
+This isn’t a platform where you can get paid to learn how to do what has to be done.

 Those are the big disclaimers.
-We have more information about specific preview image requirements and the overall process, but let’s start by gathering your basic details.
+We have more information about specific preview image and test file requirements and and the overall process, but let’s start by gathering your basic details.